mmistakes/minimal-mistakes/_posts/2016-09-13-To-Do-Damage.md

 ---
 title: "To Do Damage (TDD)"
-excerpt: "TDD is one tool in this education process...
-Like all good tools, it has sharp edges and if you misuse it, it can cut you but that's not a reason to leave it in the toolbox."
+excerpt: "TDD is one tool...
+Like all good tools, it has sharp edges and if you misuse it, it can cut you that's not a reason to leave it in the toolbox."
 layout: single
 comments: true
 ---